kimifetch/yltra-flat-icon-theme/README.md

 # How to change the icons the way you want.

-These dark gray icons are not standard in the theme.
+These dark gray icons (Yltra Flat Majestic) are not standard in the theme.
 With some minor scripting knowledge you can change any svg icon theme.

 	find -name "*.svg" -exec sed -i 's/fill:#ef7e2c/fill:#5f5f5f/g' {}  \;